Primate (2025 film): Production

 In July 2024, Paramount Pictures greenlit Primate, from director Johannes Roberts, who co-wrote the script with Ernest Riera, with Walter Hamada producing through a first-look deal with Paramount, and Troy Kotsur starring.
 The following month, Johnny Sequoyah joined the cast, which rounded out that October.

 On September 16, 2024, Roberts revealed on his Instagram account that principal photography had begun.
 On November 4, 2024, he announced filming had wrapped.

-The movie was shot on sound stages in London with sets designed by Simon Bowles.
+The film was shot on sound stages in London with sets designed by Simon Bowles.

 Release

-Primate premiered at Fantastic Fest on September 18, 2025, and is scheduled to be theatrically released on January 9, 2026.
+Primate premiered at Fantastic Fest on September 18, 2025, and was theatrically released on January 9, 2026.